OnionIoT/Onion-Docs/Omega2/Kit-Guides/Arduino/experiments/08-using-a-servo.md

 ## Controlling Servos

-// intro to using pwm to control servos, this experiment will involve controlling servos using physical buttons
+// intro to using pwm to control servos, this experiment will involve controlling servos using physical buttons In this tutorial, we will used two push buttons to control two servos: a sub-micro sized servo and a standard sized servo.
+In addition, we will learn about object oriented programming by creating our own class for servo motors.

 // ### What is Pulse Width Modulation?